edu-diaz/Yamper/README.md

 This decision type is deterministic - the bot will always make the same move given the same situation again.

-### Yamper
+### GPT-J
-use `BATTLE_BOT=yamper` (default unless otherwise specified)
+use `BATTLE_BOT=gptj` (default unless otherwise specified)

 Using the [Banana GPT-J public model](https://www.banana.dev/pretrained-models/python3/gptj), it will decide each next movement by asking the model with an API call.
 Options are usually attacking or switching Pokemon, so first it asks what does it prefer.
-If decides to attack, we request which attack does prefer.
-Finally the answer is parsed for the showdown API and sent.

-This follows a multiple-shot strategy.
-Usually it doesn't provide a good answer first time, so we ask Yamper until we get a valid response.
-This has the inconvenienve that making a decision may take a few seconds, so we recommend disabling timer to avoid running out of time.
+You will need to provide your own API key.

+### GPT-2
+use `BATTLE_BOT=gpt2`

+Using a GPT-2 public model, it will decide each next movement by asking the model with an API call.
+Same behavior as GPT-J.

+### GPT-3
+use `BATTLE_BOT=gpt3`

+Using a GPT-3 public model, it will decide each next movement by asking the model with an API call.
+Same behavior as GPT-J. You will need to provide your own API key.

 ## The Battle Engine
 The bots in the project all use a Pokemon battle engine to determine all possible transpositions that may occur from a pair of moves.